 The General Electric Company in Lojek’s list clearly refers to GEC, the UK’s General Electric Company, and not GE in the US.
 This was my mistake.
 I’d thought it was GE in the US, which became a major semiconductor manufacturer in the 1950s and 1960s.
 However, both the patent licensee list and the transistor symposium list show that GEC in the UK is the correct company.
 I correctly discussed GEC in Part 5 of this series but incorrectly discussed the US company General Electric in Part 3.

 Hughes Tool Company (Hughes Aircraft) appears on Lojek’s list and is on the list of early Bell Labs transistor patent licensees, but it’s not on the official symposium attendee list.
-Although Hughes started a semiconductor business making germanium diodes, it never got into the transistor market, as discussed in Part 3 of this article series.
+Hughes started a semiconductor business making germanium diodes and later got into the transistor market, as discussed in Part 3 of this article series.

 International Telephone and Telegraph Corp (IT&T or ITT) appears on Lojek’s list and on the list of initial Bell Labs transistor patent licensees, but not on the list of symposium attendees.
 Instead, five ITT subsidiaries do appear on the official attendee list.
 Those subsidiaries are: